Sreevishnu07/Docker-mastery/README.md

 * What happens inside the kernel
 * How namespaces isolate processes
-* How overlay filesystems manage layers
+* How overlay networking routes traffic across nodes
 * How registries store image manifests
 * Why volumes outlive containers
-* How version tags affect deployment stability
+* How orchestration abstracts infrastructure

 Understanding Docker deeply is not about running containers.